InvictusNavarchus/eutropius-breviarium/src/watson_en.md

 ### XI

-War was at the same time proclaimed against the Tarentines (who are still a people at the extremity of Italy), because they had offered violence to some Roman ambassadors.
+(1) War was at the same time proclaimed against the Tarentines (who are still a people at the extremity of Italy), because they had offered violence to some Roman ambassadors.
 These people asked aid against the Romans of Pyrrhus, king of Epirus, who derived his origin from the family of Achilles.
 He soon after passed over into Italy, and it was then that the Romans fought for the first time with an enemy from beyond sea.

-The consul Publius Valerius Laevinus was sent against him; who, having seized some spies of Pyrrhus, ordered them to be led through the camp, and the whole army to be exhibited to them, and then to be dismissed, that they might tell Pyrrhus whatever was going on among the Romans.
-An engagement taking place soon after, Pyrrhus, when on the point of fleeing, got the victory by means of his elephants, at the sight of which the Romans, to whom they were strange, were greatly terrified; but night put an end to the battle.
+(2) The consul Publius Valerius Laevinus was sent against him; who, having seized some spies of Pyrrhus, ordered them to be led through the camp, and the whole army to be exhibited to them, and then to be dismissed, that they might tell Pyrrhus whatever was going on among the Romans.
+An engagement taking place soon after, Pyrrhus, when on the point of fleeing, got the victory by means of his elephants, at the sight of which the Romans, to whom they were strange, were greatly terrified;

+(3) But night put an end to the battle.
 Laevinus however fled during the night.
 Pyrrhus took a thousand eight hundred Romans prisoners, and treated them with the greatest honour; the slain he buried.
 On observing those lying dead, with their wounds in front, and with stern countenances, he is said to have lifted up his hands to heaven, exclaiming that "he might himself have been master of the whole world, if such soldiers had fallen to his lot."

 ### XII

-Pyrrhus afterwards, having united to him the Samnites, the Lucanians, and the Bruttii, proceeded towards Rome.
+(1) Pyrrhus afterwards, having united to him the Samnites, the Lucanians, and the Bruttii, proceeded towards Rome.
 He laid all waste with fire and sword, depopulated Campania, and advanced to Praeneste, eighteen miles from Rome.

-Soon after, through fear of an army which was pursuing him with a consul at its head, he fell back upon Campania.
+(2) Soon after, through fear of an army which was pursuing him with a consul at its head, he fell back upon Campania.
 Ambassadors, who were sent to treat with Pyrrhus respecting the ransom of the captives, were honourably entertained by him; and he sent the captives back to Rome without payment.

-Fabricius, one of the Roman ambassadors, he admired so much, that, finding he was poor, he endeavoured to draw him over to his side with the promise of a fourth part of his kingdom, but he was repulsed with disdain by Fabricius.
-Pyrrhus, therefore, being struck with admiration at the character of the Romans, sent an eminent man.
+(3) Fabricius, one of the Roman ambassadors, he admired so much, that, finding he was poor, he endeavoured to draw him over to his side with the promise of a fourth part of his kingdom, but he was repulsed with disdain by Fabricius.

+(4) Pyrrhus, therefore, being struck with admiration at the character of the Romans, sent an eminent man.
 Cineas by name, as ambassador, to ask for peace on reasonable terms, provided that he might retain possession of that part of Italy, of which he had already become master in the war.

 ### XIII

-Such terms of peace were not satisfactory, and an answer was returned by the senate to Pyrrhus, that "he could have no peace with the Romans, unless he retired from Italy."
-The Romans then ordered that all the prisoners whom Pyrrhus had sent back should be considered infamous[1] because they had suffered themselves to be taken with arms in their hands; and not to be restored to their former rank, until they had each produced the spoils of two slain enemies.
-Thus the ambassador of Pyrrhus returned; and, when Pyrrhus asked him "what kind of a place he had found Rome to be," Cineas replied, that "he had seen a country of kings, for that all there were such, as Pyrrhus alone was thought to be in Epirus and the rest of Greece."
+(1) Such terms of peace were not satisfactory, and an answer was returned by the senate to Pyrrhus, that "he could have no peace with the Romans, unless he retired from Italy."

+(2) The Romans then ordered that all the prisoners whom Pyrrhus had sent back should be considered infamous[1] because they had suffered themselves to be taken with arms in their hands; and not to be restored to their former rank, until they had each produced the spoils of two slain enemies.
+Thus the ambassador of Pyrrhus returned;

+(3) And, when Pyrrhus asked him "what kind of a place he had found Rome to be," Cineas replied, that "he had seen a country of kings, for that all there were such, as Pyrrhus alone was thought to be in Epirus and the rest of Greece."

-The consuls Publius Sulpicius and Decius Mus were sent out as generals against Pyrrhus.
+(4) The consuls Publius Sulpicius and Decius Mus were sent out as generals against Pyrrhus.
 A battle being commenced, Pyrrhus was wounded, his elephants killed, twenty thousand of the enemy slain, and of the Romans only five thousand.
 Pyrrhus was forced to retire to Tarentum.

 ### XIV

-After the lapse of a year, Fabricius was sent out against Pyrrhus, the same who, when he was before among the ambassadors, could not be won with a promise of the fourth part of his kingdom.
-As Fabricius and the king had their camps near to each other, the physician of Pyrrhus came to Fabricius by night, offering to despatch Pyrrhus by poison, if he would promise him some remuneration; upon which Fabricius ordered that he should be taken back in chains to his master, and that information should be given to Pyrrhus of the proposals which the physician had made against his life.
-The king, struck with admiration of his conduct, is reported to have exclaimed on the occasion, "That excellent Fabricius is a man who can less easily be diverted from the path of honour, than the sun from its course."
+(1) After the lapse of a year, Fabricius was sent out against Pyrrhus, the same who, when he was before among the ambassadors, could not be won with a promise of the fourth part of his kingdom.

+(2) As Fabricius and the king had their camps near to each other, the physician of Pyrrhus came to Fabricius by night, offering to despatch Pyrrhus by poison, if he would promise him some remuneration; upon which Fabricius ordered that he should be taken back in chains to his master, and that information should be given to Pyrrhus of the proposals which the physician had made against his life.
+The king, struck with admiration of his conduct, is reported to have exclaimed on the occasion,

+(3) "That excellent Fabricius is a man who can less easily be diverted from the path of honour, than the sun from its course."
 Pyrrhus then departed for Sicily.
 Fabricius, after defeating the Samnites and Lucanians, obtained a triumph.

-The consuls Manius Curius Dentatus and Cornelius Lentulus were next sent against Pyrrhus; and Curius came to an engagement with him, cut off his army, drove him back to Tarentum. and took his camp.
+(4) The consuls Manius Curius Dentatus and Cornelius Lentulus were next sent against Pyrrhus; and Curius came to an engagement with him, cut off his army, drove him back to Tarentum. and took his camp.
 On that day were slain twenty-three thousand of the enemy.
 Curius Dentatus triumphed in his consulate.
 He was the first that brought elephants to Rome, in number, four.
 Pyrrhus also soon after quitted Tarentum, and was killed at Argos, a city of Greece.

 ### XV

-In the consulship of Caius Fabricius Licinus and Caius Claudius Canina, in the four hundred and sixty-first year from the foundation of the city, ambassadors, from Alexandria, despatched by Ptolemy, arrived at Rome, and obtained from the Romans the friendship which they solicited.
+(1) In the consulship of Caius Fabricius Licinus and Caius Claudius Canina, in the four hundred and sixty-first year from the foundation of the city, ambassadors, from Alexandria, despatched by Ptolemy, arrived at Rome, and obtained from the Romans the friendship which they solicited.

 ### XVI

-In the consulate of Quintus Ogulnius and Caius Fabius Pictor, the Picenians commenced a war, and were conquered by the succeeding consuls Publius Sempronius and Appius Claudius, and a triumph was celebrated over them.
+(1) In the consulate of Quintus Ogulnius and Caius Fabius Pictor, the Picenians commenced a war, and were conquered by the succeeding consuls Publius Sempronius and Appius Claudius, and a triumph was celebrated over them.
 Two cities were founded by the Romans, Ariminum in Gaul, and Beneventum in Samnium.

 ### XVII